-APPLIED STATISTICS I
+561 APPLIED STATISTICS

-Prerequisite: Appropriate background is two semesters of calculus or equivalent.
+rerequisite: Appropriate background is two semesters of calculus or equivalent.
 Applications of statistical theory to natural and physical sciences and engineering, including probability distributions, interval estimation, hypotheses testing (parametric and nonparametric), and simple linear regression and correlation.

-APPLIED REGRESSION AND ANOVA4 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
+APPLIED REGRESSION AND ANOVA Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
 Applications of the techniques of regression and multifactor analysis of variance.

-DESIGN OF SAMPLE SURVEYS

-3 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
+DESIGN OF SAMPLE SURVEYS 3 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
 Design and analysis of frequently used sample survey techniques.

+RELIABILITY MODELS Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
+Selected topics in reliability modeling including parametric and nonparametric models, competing modes of failure, censored data and accelerated life models.